Sakai Hideyuki

-Hideyuki Sakai (坂井秀至, Sakai Hideyuki) is a professional Go player.
+Sakai Hideyuki (坂井秀至, Sakai Hideyuki) is a professional Go player.

 Biography

 Before becoming a professional, Sakai was majoring in medical science at Kyoto University.
 For a long time, Sakai was the strongest amateur player in Japan, and when he won the World Amateur Go Championship in 2000, the Kansai Ki-in awarded him professional 5 dan (after defeating two 5 dan and two 7 dan players).
 He was also the first player in Japan to be awarded a special 8 dan (amateur) diploma.
 In 2003, he won the biggest Kansai Ki-in tournament, the Kansai Ki-in Championship.
 In 2004, he was runner-up for the Shinjin-O title, losing to Mizokami Tomochika two games to one (losing both by half point).
 He is currently active in various tournament leagues for both the Nihon Ki-in (participation in Meijin league 2005–present) and the Kansai Ki-in.

 In 2010, Sakai won the Gosei title, defeating title-holder Cho U 3–2.